jahid-razan/Dashboards/README.md

                * PRIMARY_QTY = 0

-    * CASE 2 - WHEN STOCK MAGENTO <= REORDER POINT: Products have reached the reorder point and required to be ordered.
+    * CASE 2 - Stock Magento <= Reorder Point: Products have reached the reorder point (or lower) and required to be ordered.

               * PRIMARY QTY = ORDER DAYS x AVG SALES

-* ORDER QTY (In tableau the quantity is renamed as ORDER_QTY_CALC to indicate the value is from calculation)
+* ORDER QTY (In tableau and step 5 the quantity is renamed as ORDER_QTY_CALC to indicate the value is from calculation)

          * CASE 1 : WHEN STOCK MAGENTO > 0 THEN